Kozphy/Note/Statistics/Probability.md

 ### Fair Coin: Flip 4 times

-what the probability of getting `exaclty 1 heads`? we can `add` them together because they are `mutually exclusive`, which meaning each event will not occur at same time.
+what the probability of getting `exaclty 1 heads`? we can `add` them together because they are `mutually exclusive`, which meaning `each event will not occur at same time`.

 $$
 P(\text{exactly 1 heads}) = P(HTTT) + P(THTT) + P(TTHT) + P(TTTH) = \frac{4}{16}